app.opendatahub.io/kueue: 'true'

 Requirements for upgrading Open Data Hub version 2

-This section describes the tasks that you should complete when upgrading Open Data Hub version 2.0 or 2.1 to version 2.2 or later.
+When upgrading Open Data Hub version 2.0 or 2.1 to version 2.2 or later, you must complete the following tasks.

 Check the components in the DataScienceCluster